 Connecting to your "Inner Critic" using Internal Family Systems (IFS)

-Currently in Melbourne, there are Stage 4 restrictions in place in response to the COVID-19 Pandemic.
-Most things are shut and people can’t go anywhere or have their friends or family over.
-This places an enormous burden on people’s coping capacity because it means that many people aren’t really seeing that many people in face-to-face.
-We as a species are literally wired for close connection with others, and that is being prevented.
-It also means that people are spending more time on their own, which can be brutal, particularly if you have a quite well developed “Inner Critic” which is making time alone torturous.
+The COVID-19 Pandemic stay-at-home orders and lockdowns meant that most venues were shut and people couldn't go anywhere or have their friends or family over.
+This placed an enormous burden on people’s coping capacity because it meant you aren’t really seeing that many people in face-to-face, and you were deprived of external support and the distractions of the outside world.
+We as a species are literally wired for close connection with others, and that was being prevented in the service of public health.
+It also means that people spent more time on their own.
+While for some this was a gift, for others with difficult personal histories this can be brutal, particularly if one has a quite well developed “Inner Critic” which makes a lot of time alone torturous.

 In reality, a harsh Inner Critic might have some very short-term motivational pay offs, but it doesn’t really make us productive in the long-term.
 In fact, it can actually be quite debilitating for someone to live with their Inner Critic long-term and it can impair and restrict us in ways we're most likely not always aware.
 Indeed, there’s a lot of research out there that indicates that self-criticism tends to be a component of many high prevalence mental health challenges, such as depressive, anxiety issues, and phobias.